"Soft Cream" (aka soft-serve ice cream)

 6. Suika Bar

 Suika Bar, or watermelon popsicle, is a very summerly ice cream commonly eaten in Japan!
 It literally looks like a slice of watermelon.
 The red part has watermelon flavor, and the seeds are made of chocolate snacks!
+It's so good and the mix of textures makes it fun too!

 8. Azuki Bar